One of the leading marketing strategies that can improve your open rates, click-through rates, and sales conversion is segmentation.

 The way you approach your new subscribers isn’t how you approach your loyal customers, where both of these are going to be on your subscribers’ list.

 Hence, segmentation is essential to be done on the basis of your sales funnel.

 For example, if a visitor landed on your blog, read it, and went to your product page, then they even added it to their cart but didn’t complete the purchase.

-You need to create a different campaign but it only works if you segment them creating a unique list of the subscribers who abandoned the cart.
+You need to create a different campaign, but it only works if you segment them, creating a unique list of subscribers who abandoned the cart.